Visyond/website-hugo/site/content/pricings/pricing-page.md

       - answer: >-
           We **do not** store your credit card information.
 We process payments with [Stripe](https://stripe.com/), a PCI Level 1 Service Provider (this is the most stringent level of certification available in the payments industry).
     faqSectionSubTitle: How can I pay?
   - answersList:
       - answer: >-
+          We use a variety of ways to secure your data.
+      - answer: >-
+          Visyond is hosted by [DigitalOcean](https://www.digitalocean.com/).
+The server is located in the Netherlands.
+      - answer: >-
+          We provide a fully secure connection between customers and our server.
+All transferred data is sent encrypted using the [TLS/SSL protocol](https://en.wikipedia.org/wiki/Transport_Layer_Security).
+      - answer: >-
+          All projects are stored encrypted on the server using [Advanced Encryption Standard (AES)](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), adopted by the U.S. government and included in the [ISO/IEC 18033-3 standard](https://www.iso.org/standard/54531.html).
+      - answer: >-
+          We use [Cross Site Request Forgery (CSRF)](https://en.wikipedia.org/wiki/Cross-site_request_forgery) middleware that prevents stealing your session.
+      - answer: >-
+          Our developers have access to the server via [SSH](https://en.wikipedia.org/wiki/Secure_Shell_Protocol) using [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) keys.
+This means that no one else can access the server, and that the access keys are stored locally on the computers and are not distributed on the network.
+    faqSectionSubTitle: How secure is Visyond?
+  - answersList:
+      - answer: >-
           Yes.
 [Contact us](#contactUs) for special offers for students and instructors.